Call for Training Projects for 2024 and Educational Leave (CPP)

 Component: Polytech

-Summary: The collaborative game SDG 1.17, inspired by Escape Games, will be a fun way to raise awareness of environmental and societal issues through the discovery of the 17 Sustainable Development Goals established by the Member States of the United Nations and brought together in the 2030 Agenda.
-The intertwining of the puzzles will reflect the interconnections between the various SDGs that address the systemic global challenges we face.
-This game will have no prerequisites and will be rolled out across the board at PeiP, FdS, IUT Montpellier-Sète, and ENSCM, and then more widely.
+Summary: The collaborative game SDG 1.17, inspired by Escape Games, will provide a fun way to raise awareness of environmental and societal issues through the discovery of the 17 Sustainable Development Goals established by the United Nations Member States and compiled in the 2030 Agenda.
+The intricate puzzles will illustrate the interconnections between the different SDGs, addressing the systemic global challenges we face.
+This game requires no prior knowledge and will be rolled out across various programs, including PeiP, the Faculty of Sciences, the Montpellier-Sète University Institute of Technology (IUT), and the ENSCM engineering school, and subsequently more broadly.

-PERCA: Teacher posture and its relationship to the body and others
+PERCA: The teacher's posture and their relationship to the body and to others

-Summary: The project aims to offer third-year APA-S (adapted physical activity and health) students the opportunity to perceive their professional posture and interpret it in terms of the relational climate it creates with specific audiences (people who are ill, disabled, or have various disorders).
-Through bodily sensations, tools for reading the body, and attitudes within the group, students will learn ways to readjust their posture and adapt to the audience in front of them in order to maintain an attitude of openness, kindness, and shared responsibility when working with people.
+Summary: This project aims to offer third-year undergraduate students in Adapted Physical Activity and Health (APA-S) the opportunity to reflect on their professional stance and analyze its impact on the relational climate they create with specific populations (those who are ill, disabled, or have various disorders).
+Through bodily sensations, body language analysis, and group dynamics, students will acquire tools to adjust their approach and adapt to their audience, fostering an attitude of openness, compassion, and shared responsibility in their interactions with individuals.

 AAP-PédagoNum (Digital Program for Training)